 - a.
 No minimum street setbacks are required, except for Residential Street Edges in 19.303.5. - b.
 Maximum street setback is 20 feet.
 For properties shown as having a commercial edge on Figure 19.303.4.C.2.b, the following standards apply. - (1) No minimum street setback is required.
 Maximum street setback is 10 feet. - (2) The area within the street setback, if provided, shall be landscaped. - c.
-When a building is set back from the sidewalk, the setback area must be landscaped. - (1) The setback area may include usable open space such as plazas, courtyards, terraces and small parks. - (2) Usable open space may be counted toward the minimum vegetation requirement in Subsection (F) below.
+The setback area may include usable open space such as plazas, courtyards, terraces and small parks. - d.
+Usable open space may be counted toward the minimum vegetation requirement in Subsection (F) below.